magnuspalmblad/averageRegions/README.md

 ### 3.1 Selecting the regions file

-Click on the "Select regions (.csv) file" button and select the CSV file defining and naming the regions for which you wish to calculate and export aveage spectra.
-Technically, these files are not comma-separated, but rather uses semicolons as the field separators.
+Click on the "Select regions (.csv) file" button and select the CSV file defining and naming the regions for which you wish to calculate and export average spectra.
+This could be a list of existing region names, or a list of new regions and defining polygons (see [example](./example.csv)).

 ### 3.2 Selecting the SCiLS Lab dataset